cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 - `RandomScalar(seed) -> k`: Produce a uniform pseudo-random scalar from the byte string `seed`.
-- `ElementToSharedSecret(P) -> ss`: Extract a shared secret from an element of the group (e.g., by taking the X coordinate of an ellpitic curve point).
+- `ElementToSharedSecret(P) -> ss`: Extract a shared secret from an element of the group (e.g., by taking the X coordinate of an elliptic curve point).

 We assume that scalars and group elements are represented by byte strings with fixed lengths: